 The United States Highway (US) 69 corridor from SH 87 in Port Arthur to US 75 in Denison covers approximately 345 miles.
 The US 69 corridor functions as an important route through east Texas, connecting major cities such as Beaumont, Lufkin, Tyler, and Denison, as well as rural towns.
 The development of US 69 would relieve traffic congestion caused by a growing population, provide safer travel through the area, improve emergency evacuation routes, and support economic development.

-As part of this statewide corridor effort, the Beaumont District US 69 study area covers different segments stretching across Tyler and Hardin Counties, from FM 1003 to Black Creek.
+As part of this statewide corridor effort, the Beaumont District US 69 study area covers different segments stretching across Tyler and Hardin Counties (from US 96 to the Jasper/Angelina County line).
 The first step in the process involves identifying existing issues and future needs along the US 69 corridor through research and public input.
 The study area is broken into several potential segments along the US 69 corridor (shown as colored segments on the US 69 overall study corridor map).

 US 69 Corridor: Green Segment

-The study area noted as the green segment on the US 69 corridor map is the first potential segment identified for priority funding, which starts north of FM 421 near the Big Thicket National Preserve in Hardin County, to just south of Warren in Tyler County.
+The study area noted as the green segment on the US 69 corridor map is the first potential segment identified for priority funding, which starts near FM 420 near the Big Thicket National Preserve in Hardin County, to just south of Warren in Tyler County.
 Actual construction timing will vary and the specific alignment is still being determined.
 The public is encouraged to visit the US 69 Corridor Green Segment Project Page for more specific information about this study section.

 Public involvement opportunities will be provided throughout the study process.
 The project team will seek input from stakeholders who live and work along the corridor, and who have a particular interest in its improvement.
 All of the comments received from stakeholders will be considered by the project team as they conduct their analysis of the US 69 corridor.